GITMCode/GITM/srcDoc/common_inputs.md

 The lines following the AE file are for the AL-onset file.
 This can be set to `none` if you do not have one.
 The next line tells GITM whether to derive HP from AE or to use a NOAA HPI file (if one is required).

-Even if AE is not required, it is recommended to provide one to derive HP as it is often more representative of geomagnetic conditions than the NOAA HPI.
+Even if AE is not required, it is recommended to provide a SME file as input to derive HP, as it is often more representative of geomagnetic conditions than the NOAA HPI.

-The formula to calculate hemispheric power from AE is taken from (Wu et al., 2021)[^wuetal] and is given as:
+The formula to calculate hemispheric power (HP) from AE is taken from (Wu et al., 2021)[^wuetal] and is given as:

 ```math
 \begin{align}